-It is common knowledge that an interviewee should give precise examples of previous work in relation to questions, maintain regular eye contact with their interviewer and arrive on time.
-However, there are other potential mistakes that you may not realise, which can be avoided.
+It is common knowledge that an interviewee should give precise examples of previous work concerning questions, maintain regular eye contact with their interviewer, and arrive on time.
+However, there are other potential mistakes that you may not realize, which can be avoided.

-“When a candidate comes in for an interview they are being assessed on everything, from posture to their industry knowledge.
-When we interview a candidate, we have to take into account how our clients will perceive this person.
-At this stage of the process we are able to advise and help as much as possible, especially in areas they were previously unaware of, to give the candidate every chance of producing a good interview.” – Jenny Pape, Director at Workfish Recruitment
+“When a candidate comes in for an interview, they are being assessed on everything, from posture to their industry knowledge.
+When we interview a candidate, we have to consider how our clients will perceive this person.
+At this stage of the process, we are able to advise and help as much as possible, especially in areas they were previously unaware of, to give the candidate every chance of producing a good interview.” – Jenny Pape, Director at Workfish Recruitment

 The most important aspect of the interview is the preparation that the candidate undertakes.
-Applicants can make their life a lot easier by making sure that they are well prepared before they even leave for the interview.
+Applicants can make their lives a lot easier by making sure that they are well-prepared before they even leave for the interview.
 For instance, those who are dedicated in their search for a new job can often have several interviews lined up at any one time.
-If those who are in this situation get confused or mix up interview dates, it can demonstrate poor organisational skills and can obviously be detrimental to interview success.
+If those who are in this situation get confused or mix up interview dates, it can demonstrate poor organizational skills and can obviously be detrimental to interview success.

-Another issue with preparation is interviewees looking like they have not had enough of a good sleep the night before.
-This can often be the case if they are anxious or worried about the interview – which is natural – after all an interview is a stressful time.
-However if the person turns up with rings around their eyes or starts to yawn in front of the interviewer, it can be pretty damaging.
+Another issue with preparation is interviewees look like they have not had enough of a sound sleep the night before.
+This can often be the case if they are anxious or worried about the interview – which is natural – after all, an interview is a stressful time.
+However, if the person turns up with rings around their eyes or starts to yawn in front of the interviewer, it can be pretty damaging.

 READ MORE: How to Be a Morning Person

 2) Not impressing with your dressing: